KxSystems/docs/docs/ref/cast.md

 ---
-title: Cast converts data to another datatype | Reference | KDB-X and q documentation
+title: Cast converts data to another datatype | Reference | kdb+ and q documentation
 description: Cast is a q operator that converts a data argument to another datatype.
 ---